fabrice-etanchaud/dbt-dremio/README.md

 	ADD EXTERNAL REFLECTION name
 	USING target

-The reflection's anchor is defined in the .sql model file like this :
+The model definition will not contain a `SELECT` statement, but a simple :

 	 -- depends_on: {{ ref('my_anchor') }}

 ## Format configuration

-Model format is specified in its `config` block; source table format in its `external` properties block.
+For persisted models, a format can be specified in its `config` block; for a source table, in its `external` properties block.

 Seed, table and incremental materializations share the same format configuration :